zuozhenggh/learning-library/developer-library/converged-db/oracle-sharding/eshop/eshop.md

   It will on the product information screen, the reviews are sorted by sentiment ratings.
 They may also look for reviews based on the content or keyword they are searching for.

-5. On the product information tab, click the add to cart button to add the product to the user's cart.
+  On the product information tab, click the add to cart button to add the product to the user's cart.
 If the user wants to add more items to the cart, they can repeat the procedure.

-  To place the order of the items click the **‘Go To Cart’**.
+ 5. To place the order of the items click the **‘Go To Cart’**.

   ![](./images/0608.png " ")

 6. You can specify the number count for specified product and click for Proceed to Checkout.
+Update the cart on quantity change along with price of items.
+In addition, total value will be update the cart shard table from all (3) shard DBs.

   ![](./images/bill.png " ")

-7. Review the order and click for place an order.
+7. Review the order for cross check and click for ‘Place your order’.
+Also, change the address in case you want to ship product to some location different from your default address.

   ![](./images/bill1.png " ")

 8. Finally, you can submit the review and rating for the purchased item.
+Here it will populate the LINE_ITEM table when user finally places the order and will take the reviews form user.

   ![](./images/final.png " ")

-9. Now the the reviews and ratings are successfully submitted.
+9. Your order details will be move on Placed-> Shipped-> OFD-> Delivered.
+Reviews and ratings are successfully submitted.

   ![](./images/finalsub.png " ")